gilleswillemot/trymygame/README.md

 # trymygame
-game I made using the MEAN stack.
+This is a game that I created by using the MEAN stack.